Olga-Chirkova/Olga-Chirkova/README.md

 ## Hi there 👋 my name is [Olga Chirkova](https://www.linkedin.com/in//o-chirkova/),
 ## I am a Software QA Automation Engineer <img src="https://media.tenor.com/nHBgEK6zEQMAAAAj/cat-gray.gif" width="55">

+💡 Deep knowledge of the Software Development Life Cycle (SDLC) and Software Testing Life Cycle (STLC), including techniques like Agile and Waterfall and Scaled Agile Framework (SAFe).

+🖱️ Actively involved in Agile/Scrum Methodology in the project from requirements through the delivery of the project.

+🥇 Proficient knowledge in various types of testing like Smoke, Regression, Sanity, and End-to-End.

+☝️ Good hands-on experience on test management and bug tracking tool JIRA.

+📁 Hands-on experience in the preparation of Test Cases, Test Reports, and Requirement Traceability Matrix.

+📋 Extensive knowledge in understanding Business Requirements Documents, Functional Requirements Documents, and Software Requirement Specifications.

 ### :hammer_and_wrench: Technologies and Tools :
   <div>